WVS India Reg no.

 About us

-WVS India International Training Centres
+WVS India International Centres

 The WVS ITCs focus in providing practical training courses for veterinarians, animal handlers, veterinary assistants and project managers in various aspects of animal health and welfare.
 A major emphasis of our work is in high quality spay/neuter (animal birth control) & rabies control–programs and in empowering veterinarians from all around India as well as from other countries to work in these projects to effectively and humanely control dog populations for the welfare of dogs and humans.
 We believe in improving animal welfare by veterinary skills development, inspiration and advice.

 We believe in encouraging veterinarians to commit in lifelong learning and continuous professional development to stay updated of the current trends, debates and techniques that are relevant and important for the improvement of animal health and welfare in their countries.
-We work together with veterinary colleges across the world to provide practical skills training for vet students (e.g. EMS) and modular courses conducted by our experienced vet trainers as resource personnel for veterinary colleges, especially in the developing countries (e.g. in Nepal).
-We aim to work together with government bodies, ensuring sustainability of our activities for the benefit of human and animal health and welfare, the One Health–concept.
+We work together with veterinary colleges across the world to provide practical skills for vet students and programmes conducted by our experienced vet trainers as resource personnel for veterinary colleges, especially in the developing countries (e.g. in Nepal).
+We aim to work together with government bodies, ensuring sustainability of our activities for the benefit of human and animal health and welfare, the One Health-concept.

 Mission Rabies Goa